SwiftCode123/TryHackMe-Room-Writeups/Network Traffic Analysis/Wireshark: Traffic Analysis/README.md

 ### What is the packet number where "empty password" was submitted?

-- Click on each packet number one by one, we can see once we get to packet number `170`, there is no password after `PASS`.
+- Clicking on each packet number one by one, we can see once we get to packet number `170`, there is no password after `PASS`.
 For the other packets, there was a password provided after `PASS` such as `Request: PASS nancy` for packet number `126`
 <p align="center">
 <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/966a6b0d-800a-4eb5-a074-6174848e74d3" />
 </p>